WhySoBad/zed-oat-extension/README.md

-# zed-oat-v1-extension
+# zed-oat-extension

-A Zed extension which adds syntax highlighting to the Oat.v1 language.
-The extension is powered by the [`tree-sitter-oat-v1` grammar](https://github.com/WhySoBad/tree-sitter-oat-v1).
+A Zed extension which adds syntax highlighting to the Oat language.
+The extension is powered by the [`tree-sitter-oat` grammar](https://github.com/WhySoBad/tree-sitter-oat).

 ## Installation